DeepBrain-AI/docs/versioned_docs/version-1.5.x/aihuman/windows-sdk/sample-project/ai-human-demo.md

 }
 ```

-Through OnAIPlayerEvent implementation, you can receive CallBack of AI Event shown below.
+Through OnAIPlayerEvent implementation, you can receive Callback of AI Event shown below.

 :::info AIEvent.Type